Nebo-E-A/Nebo-E-A/README.md

 I'm interested in software development and AI/ML.

-I’m currently working as a Backend Software Developer.
+I’m currently working as a Software Developer.

 I’ve made my code publicly available, which I developed out of personal interest.